 I-2-1-82.Claimant Waives the Right to Appear at the Hearing

-A claimant may waive the right to appear at a hearing and request that the administrative law judge (ALJ) decide the case based on the evidence of record.
-A waiver of the right to appear at a hearing must be in writing and the claimant must sign the writing.
-A waiver must also be made voluntarily and knowingly, as defined in Social Security Ruling 79-19, Titles II, XVI and XVIII: Waiver of Personal Appearance at a Hearing.
+A claimant may waive the right to appear at a hearing and request that an administrative law judge (ALJ) decide the case based on the evidence of record.
+A waiver of the right to appear at a hearing must be in writing and signed by the claimant.
+Any waiver must be made voluntarily and knowingly, as defined in Social Security Ruling 79-19: Titles II, XVI and XVIII: Waiver of Personal Appearance at a Hearing.

-An ALJ may schedule a hearing notwithstanding the waiver if he or she believes a personal appearance and testimony from the claimant are necessary to properly decide the case.
-See 20 CFR 404.950(b), 416.1450(b), and Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6-1.
+An ALJ may schedule a hearing even when a claimant waives the right to an appearance at a hearing, if the ALJ believes a personal appearance and testimony from the claimant are necessary to decide the case.
+See 20 CFR 404.950(b) and 416.1450(b), and Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6-1.
 For additional instruction, see subsection D below.

 B. Receipt of Waiver

-Even when a claimant voluntarily and knowingly waives the right to a hearing, the ALJ must still afford the claimant the right to submit written comments, responses to interrogatories, or other evidence.
-See generally HALLEX I-2-5-29.
+Even when a claimant voluntarily and knowingly waives the right to a hearing, an ALJ must afford the claimant the opportunity to submit written comments, or respond to interrogatories or other evidence, unless any of the conditions in subsection E below apply that do not require proffering evidence.
+See generally 20 CFR 404.929, 404.935, 416.1429, and 416.1435; and HALLEX I-2-5-29.

 D. Hearing Despite Waiver